- As low as $295/Night

 - Private vacation home

-Located up against the Inside circle of the Spanish Moss Trail, great for enthusiast bicycle riders or spectacular tours.
+Located up against the Inside circle of the Spanish Moss Trail, great for enthusiast bicycle riders or breathtaking tours.
 5-min. bicycle ride to downtown riverfront, 10 mins. to Sands Beach in Port Royal or 25 mins. to Hunting Island State Park Beach.
 The ideal place to get away and visit all the Low Country has to offer.
 Visit the farmers market for a raw oyster shucked in front of you, sit back and birdwatch, play a record and most of all - get comfortable at the BRR!

 About the Area